Elizabeth F. Emens

 Columbia Public Law Research Paper No. 13-331

 Asexuality is an emerging identity category that challenges the common assumption that everyone is defined by some type of sexual attraction.
-Asexuals — those who feel no sexual attraction to others — constitute one percent of the population, according to a prominent study.
+Asexuals — those who report feeling no sexual attraction to others — constitute one percent of the population, according to one prominent study.
 In recent years, some individuals have begun to identify as asexual and to connect around their experiences interacting with a sexual society.
-Asexuality has also become a protected classification under one state’s antidiscrimination law, but legal scholarship has thus far neglected the subject.
+Asexuality has also become a protected classification under the antidiscrimination law of one state and several localities, but legal scholarship has thus far neglected the subject.

-This article introduces asexuality as a category of analysis, an object of empirical study, and a phenomenon of medical science.
+This Article introduces asexuality to the legal literature as a category of analysis, an object of empirical study, and a phenomenon of medical science.
 It then offers a close examination of the growing community of self-identified asexuals.
 Asexual identity has revealing intersections with the more familiar categories of gender, sexual orientation, and disability, and inspires new models for understanding sexuality.